ajgappmark/2014-spring-si-cpsc120/week-4/readme.md

 - [Learn how to use Git](http://git-scm.com/documentation)

-- Lean how to use Vim
-    - Type `vimtutor` into the terminal, and follow the instructions
+- Lean how to use Vim (type `vimtutor` into the terminal, and follow the instructions)

 - [Learn Python](http://docs.python.org/3.3/tutorial/)